appwrite/rfc/018-custom-id-support.md

 #### Backward Compabilities

 Even though **id** will be a required parameter, existing SDKs and apps should work as they are without any issues generating custom ids.
+Having a default Value which allows generating the ID in the controllers should make this possible.

 ### Future possibilities